or -- presenting evidence of things that I do in my spare time

-Having taken up web development as a hobby in the early 2000's, I began about 12 years ago sharing on the internet, pictures and stories about our life and travels in Japan.
+Having taken up web development as a hobby in the early 2000's, in about 2005 I began sharing pictures and stories about our life and travels in Japan on the internet.
 It started with blogs and message boards that I had set up on other web sites, and then I finally developed the original japan-days.info in early 2008 as a standalone web site.

 Previous version of japan-days.info

 The web site you are visiting today is my latest version of Japan-Days.info, launched on March 3, 2017.
 It replaces the previous version (pictured here), which, like most other web sites from 2008, had become dated in appearance and function.
 A lot has happened in web design since 2008.
 Web technology such as HTML5, CSS3, and jQuery provide a very robust platform for the creative display of web content.
-Also, now almost 3 years since Windows XP has officially reached end of life, most of the hideous old browsers like Internet Explorer pre version 9 are no longer in use.
+Also, in that Windows XP officially reached end of life in April 2014, most of the hideous old browsers like Internet Explorer pre version 9 are no longer in use because the newer operating systems don't support them.
 The current technology also provides a platform for responsive design, eliminating the need to develop a separate mobile site for phones and tablets.

 For my own convenience, and because I am an incurable techno-nerd who has a general contempt for website generators or open source CMS packages, I have developed a custom content management system in PHP & MySQL to handle dynamic content, and to make it easier for me to add or modify content.